ivaleraM/GLFM/GLFMmatlab/Readme.txt

 Before using the code, please add path 'Ccode' and compile the sampler function in Matlab with the command: mex  -lgsl -lgmp IBPsampler.cpp

+Requirements:
+You need to install first the libraries gsl and gmp in your computer:

+UBUNTU:
+    sudo apt-get install libgsl0ldbl
+    sudo apt-get install libgmp3-dev

 ----- Scripts --------
 IBPsampler.cpp
 Implements in C, the inference for the IBP with heterogeneous observations.
 For the description of the inputs and outputs, please refer to Description.m